-Article 30 Exercise of the delegation
+Exercise of the delegation

-- 1. The power to adopt delegated acts is conferred on the Commission subject to the conditions laid down in this Article. - The power to adopt delegated acts referred to in Article 29 shall be conferred on the Commission for an indeterminate period of time from ...
-[36 months after the date of entry into force of this Regulation].

-- 3. The delegation of power referred to in Article 29 may be revoked at any time by the European Parliament or by the Council.
+- 1. The power to adopt delegated acts is conferred on the Commission subject to the conditions laid down in this Article. - 2.
+The power to adopt delegated acts referred to in Article 29 shall be conferred on the Commission for an indeterminate period of time from 18 August 2026. - 3.
+The delegation of power referred to in Article 29 may be revoked at any time by the European Parliament or by the Council.
 A decision to revoke shall put an end to the delegation of the power specified in that decision.
 It shall take effect the day following the publication of the decision in the Official Journal of the European Union or at a later date specified therein.
-It shall not affect the validity of any delegated acts already in force. - Before adopting a delegated act, the Commission shall consult experts designated by each Member State in accordance with the principles laid down in the Interinstitutional Agreement of 13 April 2016 on Better Law-Making. - 5.
-As soon as it adopts a delegated act, the Commission shall notify it simultaneously to the European Parliament and to the Council. - 6.
-A delegated act adopted pursuant to Article 29 shall enter into force only if no objection has been expressed either by the European Parliament or the Council within a period of two months of notification of that act to the European Parliament and the Council or if, before the expiry of that period, the European Parliament and the Council have both informed the Commission that they will not object.
+It shall not affect the validity of any delegated acts already in force. - 4.
+Before adopting a delegated act, the Commission shall consult experts designated by each Member State in accordance with the principles laid down in the Interinstitutional Agreement of 13 April 2016 on Better Law-Making. - 5.
+As soon as it adopts a delegated act, the Commission shall notify it simultaneously to the European Parliament and to the Council.

+6. A delegated act adopted pursuant to Article 29 shall enter into force only if no objection has been expressed either by the European Parliament or the Council within a period of two months of notification of that act to the European Parliament and the Council or if, before the expiry of that period, the European Parliament and the Council have both informed the Commission that they will not object.
 That period shall be extended by two months at the initiative of the European Parliament or of the Council.

-Article 31 Notifications to the Commission
+Notifications to the Commission

-- 1. By ...
-[24 months after the date of entry into force of this Regulation] each Member State shall notify the Commission of: - (a) the authority or authorities which, in accordance with its national law, are competent in accordance with Article 4 to issue, validate or transmit European Production Orders and European Preservation Orders or the notifications thereof; - (b) the authority or authorities which are competent to receive notifications pursuant to Article 8, and to enforce European Production Orders and European Preservation Orders on behalf of another Member State, in accordance with Article 16; - (c) the authority or authorities which are competent to deal with reasoned objections by addressees in accordance with Article 17; - (d) the languages accepted for the notification and the transmission of an EPOC, an EPOC-PR, a European Production Order or a European Preservation Order in case of enforcement, in accordance with Article 27. - The Commission shall make the information received under this Article publicly available, either on a dedicated website or on the website of the European Judicial Network in criminal matters referred to in Article 9 of Council Decision 2008/976/JHA1.
+- 1. By 18 August 2025 each Member State shall notify the Commission of: - (a) the authority or authorities which, in accordance with its national law, are competent in accordance with Article 4 to issue, validate or transmit European Production Orders and European Preservation Orders or the notifications thereof: - (b) the authority or authorities which are competent to receive notifications pursuant to Article 8, and to enforce European Production Orders and European Preservation Orders on behalf of another Member State, in accordance with Article 16; - (c) the authority or authorities which are competent to deal with reasoned objections by addressees in accordance with Article 17; - (d) the languages accepted for the notification and the transmission of an EPOC, an EPOC-PR, a European Production Order or a European Preservation Order in the case of enforcement, in accordance with Article 27. - 2.
+The Commission shall make the information received under this Article publicly available, either on a dedicated website or on the website of the European Judicial Network in criminal matters referred to in Article 9 of Council Decision 2008/976/JHA (33).